Pro-Life Leaders Mourn Death of ‘Godfather’ of Movement Joe Scheidler

-Joseph Scheidler, a man who left his career in public relations to become a full-time pro-life activist after the Supreme Court ruled in favor of abortion in Roe v.
+Joseph Scheidler, a man who left his career in public relations to become a full-time pro-life activist after the Supreme Court created a right to abortion in Roe v.
 Wade, died Monday morning at the age of 93.

 The national director of the Pro-Life Action League, Scheidler was dubbed the “Godfather” and the “Green Beret” of the movement after he published his book CLOSED: 99 Ways to Stop Abortion in 1985.